rerun/rerun/README.md

 module metadata.
 For example, a module named `freddy`:

     NAME="freddy"
-    DESCRIPTION="A yellow dog that dances and studies"
+    DESCRIPTION="A dancer in a red beret and matching suspenders"

 The format for command data.